ghamerly/acpc-2017/README.md

 Note that non-administrator users have Pull Only access.

-To clone this repository, enter something like the following at the command line of your computer:
+To clone this repository, enter something like the following at the command line:
   ```
   git clone https://github.com/atlantic-preliminary/acpc-2017
   ```